Corvusoft/restq/documentation/API.md

 ##### Return Value

-[Bytes](#bytebytes) representing a result relationship to be returned, empty by default. i.e Weather a query for a queue should also return linked subscriptions.
+[Bytes](#bytebytes) representing an entity relationship between two or more records, i.e Weather a query for a queue should also return linked subscriptions.

 ##### Exceptions